pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_configuration.md

 ## Filter expression

-Requires Stream Controller add-on.
-Server applies filter to deliver only matching messages.
+##### Requires Stream Controller add-on

+Enable Stream Controller in the Admin Portal.
+Stream filtering delivers only messages matching a filter expression.

+Use this property to set/get message filters.
+See Publish Messages.

 ### Property(s)